Minnesota Wildflowers

 [photo of flowers] Minute green to whitish flowers are in spikes 2 to 4 inches long that arise from the leaf axils in the upper part of the plant, a pair of spikes for each pair of leaves.
 The spikes tend to curve upward.
 There are separate male and female flowers, sometimes on separate plants.
 The flowers may be crowded on the spike, or spread out in clumps.
 A few small leaves are often clustered at the tip of the spike.

-[photo of leaves] Leaves are broadly oval to egg-shaped, to 6 inches long and 3 inches wide, coarsely toothed, hairless, have a rounded base, taper to a sharp point at the tip, and a long leaf stem.
-There are 3 main veins radiating from the base.
+[photo of leaves] Leaves are broadly oval to egg-shaped, to 6 inches long and 3 inches wide, coarsely toothed, hairless, have a rounded base, taper to a sharp point at the tip, and a long stalk.
+There are 3 main veins radiating from the base, usually with a few additional prominent veins on the tip half of the leaf.
 Color is often bright or yellowish green.
 Attachment is opposite, with each pair at right angles to the pair below it.
-The main stem is smooth and 4-sided, with rounded angles.
+The stem is smooth and 4-sided, with rounded angles.

 [photo of fruit] Fruits are small oval dry seeds sparsely to densely covered with hooked and straight hairs, that ripen to dark brown.